Wolverine971/9takes/src/blog/community/introducing-9takes.md

 		showIcon={false}
 		tint={false}
 		displayText=""
-		altText="scenic view of a person working on a computer in the jungle" subtext=""
+		altText="A scenic view of a person working on a computer in the jungle" subtext=""
 	/>